 At 3,440 meters, Namche Bazaar is a small bustling village in a sloping mountain surrounded with Himalayan peaks.
 It is the usual staging post of treks and climbing expeditions in the Everest region.
 In the old days, Sherpas from the surrounding villages including Tibet converge here to trade their commodities and to display their arts and crafts.
 Today, trekkers and climbers usually stay here for a day to acclimatize.
 There are numerous hotels and lodges, restaurants, cafés, bars, pubs and shops in the village making Namche Bazaar an ideal stop.

-We waited longer, hoping for the mountain peaks to clear up but we got bored of waiting.
-We decided to go down the village and headed to the stupa, Kongde Ri was already visible by then.
+Hoping for the mountain peaks to clear up, we waited longer but got bored when there was no sign of clearing.
+We decided to go down the village and headed to the stupa.
+Kongde Ri was already visible by then.
 Eventually, Thamserku and Kangtega were also starting to clear up but the sun was totally against us making it hard to take a clear shot of the mountains.
 We agreed to return to the monastery in the late afternoon when the sun’s lighting is much favorable, hoping that all the surrounding peaks would be clear.
 But the usual afternoon clouds covered the peak and so we just rested and slept the whole afternoon until dinner time.

 We were back on the trail on our fifth day, recharged and well rested.
 We checked out of Hotel Namche Bazaar at exactly 0730H and started the trek on a cold and foggy morning.
-The itinerary for the day was to trek to the village of Tengboche, approximately nine kilometers away with around 700 meters elevation gain, modest estimate was six hours.
+The itinerary for the day was to trek to the village of Tengboche, approximately nine kilometers away.
+With around 700 meters elevation gain, our modest estimate was six hours of trekking.

 We were ahead of our itinerary so we thought of pushing further, our bodies could still bear more beating.
 We would try to make it to Pangboche but could bail out in the small villages of Debuche or Millingo along the way, if needed.
 But Pangboche is only two hours or 4.2 kilometers away, we were told.
 I was confident that we would make it there without any problem.